-All accounts have two different passwords associated with them: Kerberos and LDAP.
+All accounts have two different passwords associated with them: Brown Account and CS LDAP.
 Their usage is explained in the table below.
-In general, services which grant full filesystem access require your Kerberos password.
+In general, services which grant full filesystem access require your Brown password.
 Other services use LDAP.
 You should pick different, secure passwords for each.

 |What is it used for?||

 Computing and Information Services (CIS) provides services to manage your Brown Account password.